 You can opt-out of HopeCheck at any time by texting the word “stop” to the same HopeCheck number you used to join.
 Parents or guardians can also revoke their consent by texting “stop” to the same phone number they gave their consent.

 Your privacy is very important to everyone.
-When you opt-in we will ask for your express permission to share your hope score with the person or organization that invited you to join, and inform you that person refer you and your hope scores to others if necessary.
+When you opt-in we will ask for your express permission to share your hope score with the person or organization that invited you to join.
 At no time is your information ever used for marketing purposes.

-HopeCheck org, LLC is a registered Delaware Public Benefits Corporation that was started by a family foundation who lost a family member from a mental health struggle.
-Our goal is simple: We want to help people who are silently suffering with mental health issues.
-We created a unique way they can express their suffering.
+HopeCheck org, LLC is a registered Delaware Public Benefits Corporation that was started by a family foundation who lost a family member because of a mental health issue.
+Our goal is simple: We want people who are experiencing a mental health issue get help.
+We created a unique way to identify those people early on.
 That way is by self-scoring their hope.
 When hope is high, mental health is strong.
 When hope is low, mental health is weak.